McDan Group of Companies

-The McDan Group of Companies is a Ghanaian transportation and logistics company with operations in freight forwarding for land transports, sea freight, air freight and contract logistics.
+The McDan Group is a Ghanaian transportation and logistics company with operations in freight forwarding for land transports, sea freight, air freight and contract logistics.
 The headquarters of the company is in Accra, Ghana.
 It has presence in Sierra Leone, Liberia and Equatorial Guinea.

 History

 The McDan Group of Companies was founded by Ghanaian business magnate Daniel McKorley in 1999.
 It has three divisions; McDan Shipping Company, McDan Aviation, and McDan Logistics.

 Today the company specializes in domestic maritime services, warehousing (bonded and non-bonded), diplomatic movements, removal services (household and corporate), courier services, hauling, project cargo movement, ground handling, heavy duty movement, cross boarder transportation, aviation cargo experts and chartered flights.
 The shipping unit of the company is the first and only Freight Forwarding Company to obtain the Air Carrier Licence in handling chartered cargo flights in Ghana and currently has the GSA for Global Aviation in West Africa.

 In 2019, McDan acquired a license to operate a private jet section at the Kotoka International Airport.